eu-cdse/documentation/README.md

 All pull requests are automatically merged into the preview branch, which will automatically be rendered.
 All pull requests should be reviewed for both content and language

+# Previewing
+Rendering of preview branch is available at:

 # Automated merges
 Github actions are set up to automatically merge pull requests into preview and commits to the main branch.
 In case of a conflict, automatic merge can fail and manual resolution may be needed.